pyoungberg/docs.humio.com/content/installation/cluster_setup/docker.md

 ---
-title: "Cluster Setup"
+title: "Cluster Setup with Docker"
-weight: 1000
-aliases: ["/operation/installation/cluster_setup/"]
 ---

 This section describes how to install Humio configured as a distributed system across multiple machines.